Near Davis in Yolo County, California — The American West (Pacific Coastal)

 Erected by Davis Historical and Landmark Commission.

 Location.
 38° 32.42′ N, 121° 44.84′ W. Marker is near Davis, California, in Yolo County.
 Marker can be reached from Peter J. Shields Avenue 0.1 miles west of A Street, on the left when traveling west.
+The marker is located on the University of California - Davis campus in a courtyard north of Sproul Hall and east of Olson Hall.
 Touch for map.
-The marker is located on the University of California - Davis campus in a courtyard north of Sproul Hall and east of Olson Hall.
 Marker is in this post office area: Davis CA 95616, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Dresbach-Hunt-Boyer Mansion (approx. 0.4 miles away); Davis Subway (approx. 0.4 miles away); Lincoln Highway Marker (approx. 0.4 miles away); Site of the First Yolo County Public Library Branch (approx. 0.4 miles away); Historic City Hall (approx. half a mile away); Remembering the Terminal Hotel Building (approx. half a mile away); Briggs Reservoir (approx. ¾ mile away); Solano House (approx. 0.8 miles away).
+First Bicycle Lanes in Davis (approx. 0.3 miles away); Dresbach-Hunt-Boyer Mansion (approx. 0.4 miles away); Davis Subway Varsity Theatre (approx. 0.4 miles away); Lincoln Highway Marker (approx. 0.4 miles away); Site of the First Yolo County Public Library Branch (approx. 0.4 miles away); Old Davis High School (approx. 0.4 miles away); Davis Library Building (approx. half a mile away).
 Touch for a list and map of all markers in Davis.

 Regarding Site of the Jerome C. and Mary Chiles Davis Homestead.
 Jerome C. Davis originally came out to California with John C. Frémont's Third Expedition in 1845-1846.
 He was from Ohio, but met up with Frémont in St. Louis, Missouri.
 Davis’ obituary puts him at Sonoma, the Bear Flag Revolt, on June 14, 1846.
 There is circumstantial evidence to support this claim, but no direct documentary evidence.
 In early 1848, Davis was in Washington D. C. to testify at Frémont's court martial for mutiny.